geological-survey-of-queensland/geological-properties-database/README.md

 # Sites, samples, observations &amp; results database <br>(Geological Properties Database)

-One of the primary purposes of the Geological Survey of Queensland (GSQ) is to improve the understanding of Queensland's resource potential.
+One of the primary purposes of the Geological Survey of Queensland (GSQ) is to improve understanding of Queensland's resource potential.

-The GSQ creates, collects and provides geoscience data, information and advice on Queensland’s geothermal energy resources, mineral resources, coal resources, and petroleum resources including coal seam gas, unconventional petroleum, and oil shale.
+GSQ creates, collects and provides geoscience data, information and advice on Queensland’s mineral resources, coal, coal seam gas, petroleum, including unconventional petroleum, oil shale and geothermal energy.
 GSQ creates this knowledge through a range of geoscience projects and initiatives including industry exploration grants.

-Fundamentally, the GSQ seeks to understand the geological properties of the State of Queensland, both surface and sub-surface.
+In summary, GSQ seeks to understand the geological properties of the State of Queensland, both surface and sub-surface.

 ## Geological properties data model
 <p align="center">